PSIVT 2015 – Workshop

 Ryszard Kozera (Warsaw University of Life Sciences – SGGW, Faculty of Applied Informatics and Mathematics, Poland.
 E-mail: email@example.com and firstname.lastname@example.org)

-Lyle Noakes (The University of Western Australia, Department of Mathematics and Statistics, Australia.
-E-mail: firstname.lastname@example.org)
+Co-chair: Prof. Lyle Noakes (The University of Western Australia, School of Mathematics and Statistics, Australia, E-mail: firstname.lastname@example.org)

-Arkadiusz Orłowski (Warsaw University of Life Sciences – SGGW, Faculty of Applied Informatics and Mathematics, Poland.
-E-mail: email@example.com)
+Co-chair: Prof. Arkadiusz Orłowski (Warsaw University of Life Sciences – SGGW, Faculty of Applied Informatics and Mathematics, Poland, E-mail: email@example.com)

 2. Short Description of the Workshop:

 c) Addressed participants: the interdisciplinary scope of the workshop will link people from different backgrounds to exchange their current research interests and hopefully facilitates any future collaboration.
-It is also hoped that such workshop could possibly be organized on a regular basis.
 As pointed out in Goals and Motivation, the scientists from across different fields will find the common avenues to new interdisciplinary research projects.
 Such task is not only expected to eventuate within the group of the Conference and Workshop participants but also may be achieved by publishing the accepted papers in the LNCS workshop volume and thus reaching much wider audience.

 3. Important Dates: